 Comedones

 Comedonal acne is very common around the mouth area and is different from "traditional" inflammatory acne.
-Comedones are small bumps that are often skin-colored; they include blackheads, "open" comedones, and whiteheads, which are "closed" comedones.
+Comedones are small bumps, often skin-colored; they include blackheads, "open" comedones, and whiteheads, which are "closed" comedones.
 They are not red or inflamed like a typical pimple, nor do they render pus or swell excessively.

 Pustules and papules

 Unlike comedones, pustules and papules often cause inflammation and discomfort.
-They're common in individuals who are acne-prone and typically respond well to treatment options.
-Pustules are often what you think of when you picture a zit.
+They're common in acne-prone individuals and typically respond well to treatment options.
+Pustules are usually what you think of when you picture a zit.
 Papules are raised bumps on the skin that come to a head to form a white, pus-filled bubble on top.
-Papules are technically any small, raised bump on the skin that is often red in color.
+Papules are technically any small, raised bump on the skin that is often red.

 Perioral dermatitis